JKarthikReddy/Netflix-Major-project/README.md

 ## 🌟 Project Description

-[cite_start]Netflix is a leading global streaming platform, but it faces intense competition from rivals like Amazon Prime and Disney+[cite: 8, 9]. [cite_start]To maintain its market position, Netflix needs to strategically analyze its extensive content catalog to identify strengths, audience preferences, and opportunities for growth[cite: 9, 12].
+[cite_start]Netflix is a leading global streaming platform [cite: 8][cite_start], but it faces intense competition from rivals like Amazon Prime and Disney+[cite: 9]. [cite_start]To maintain its market position, Netflix needs to strategically analyze its extensive content catalog to identify strengths, audience preferences, and opportunities for growth[cite: 9, 12].

-[cite_start]This project, titled **'Content Trends Analysis for Strategic Recommendations'** [cite: 10][cite_start], addresses this need by analyzing a Netflix dataset of 7,789 records, covering Movies and TV Shows released between 2008 and 2021[cite: 3, 6].
+[cite_start]This project, titled **'Content Trends Analysis for Strategic Recommendations'** [cite: 10][cite_start], addresses this need by analyzing a Netflix dataset of 7,789 records, covering Movies and TV Shows available on the platform[cite: 3, 4]. [cite_start]The dataset spans multiple years, with entries ranging from 2008 to 2021[cite: 6].

 [cite_start]The analysis focuses on uncovering how the distribution of content (Movies vs. TV Shows, genres, and country contributions) has evolved over time[cite: 11].